 - Must be at least 17 years old to obtain license.
 You may begin training at any age.

 To view the medical or certification requirements in greater detail, please contact the Federal Aviation Administration at www.faa.gov.

 Ascent Aeronautical Academy is a Part 141 Program.
 The minimum flight time requirements to obtain a Private Pilot’s License under FAA Part 141 are as follows:

 - 35 hours minimum of flight time, which must include 20 hours of flight instruction.

 - 3 hours of Cross-Country flight training

 - 3 hours of night flying

-- 3 hours training in preparation for the flight test an FAA Examiner.
+- 3 hours training in preparation for the flight test (within 60 days of exam).

-NOTE: All number and prices are subject to change and all hours are based on FAA minimums.
+NOTE: All numbers and prices are subject to change.